Parakode: Politics

 Parakode is a part of Pathanamthitta district Panchayat.
 It comes under Adoor assembly constituency in Pathanamthitta (Lok Sabha constituency).
 Shri.
 Chittayam Gopakumar is the current MLA of Adoor.
 Shri.
 Anto Antony is the current member of parliament of Pathanamthitta.

 Geography

 The main part of Parakode is a junction in Kayamkulam-Punalur road.
 It connects places Pathanapuram, Punalur, etc to Adoor.

-Demographics

-Malayalam is the native language of Parakode.